ck3mp3r/nu-mcp/tools/tmux/README.md

 - `list_sessions` - List all tmux sessions with windows and panes
 - `get_session_info` - Get detailed session information
 - `list_panes` - List all panes in a session
+- `create_session` - Create new tmux sessions with ownership tracking

 **Command Execution:**
 - `send_and_capture` - **PREFERRED**: Send commands and capture output (interactive)